trussworks/Engineering-Playbook/docs/infrasec/aws/naming.md

 | Per account                  | IAM resources (users, groups, roles, policies, …) |
 | Per region                   | Most everything else (ALB, ECS, RDS, …)           |

 As with all naming schemes (and other stylistic things such as casing and comments) where the client already has a functional naming scheme we should follow that - there are more important issues to deal with.
-However, for our own work and for projects where we are setting the standard tend to use the following.
+However, for our own work and for projects where we are setting the standard we prefer to use the following.

 ## Globally unique

 ### S3 Buckets

+If the AWS account is a monolithic account, this can require more complex naming conventions for bucket.

 `${account.alias}-${application.name}[-${environment}][-${region}]` - these names begin with a consistent account/usage prefix as they are globally scoped across all of AWS.